-- Walking up the neighborhood trail to the good viewpoint with the pup.
+- Walking up the neighborhood trail to a good viewpoint with the pup.

 - Hiking to the overlook over Baldwin Lake.

-I wouldn’t trade my snowy small town mountain childhood for anything on earth because being out there shoveling the driveway on bluebird mornings wasn’t a chore; It was a quite morning enjoying the snow in our forest home and taking breaks to throw snowballs for my cat to attempt to “fetch” What kid these days has that kind of childhood?
+I wouldn’t trade my snowy small-town mountain childhood for anything on earth because being out there shoveling the driveway on bluebird mornings wasn’t a chore; It was a quiet morning enjoying the snow in our forest home and taking breaks to throw snowballs for my cat to attempt to “fetch” What kid these days has that kind of childhood?
 I mean aside from the sweatshop-like child labor.
 (Perfectly normal in the eighties)

 After a morning of shoveling snow, hiking six miles with multiple pups and shoveling more snow, you can be damn sure I deserve some almond butter brownies.
 Almond butter, high in protein powers my body to shovel faster, right?

-I seriously love almond butter with a passion and it is so delicious in these kind of somewhat healthy brownies.
+I seriously love almond butter with a passion and it is so delicious in this kind of somewhat healthy brownies.

-4 squares ( 8 oounces) dark chocolate pieces
+4 squares ( 4 ounces) dark chocolate pieces

 1 teaspoon vanilla

 Melt the coconut oil in a pan and add the dark chocolate.
 Add the sugar and turn off the heat.
 Add vanilla, salt and the almond butter.
 Put the pan in the freezer for ten minutes.
 Add the egg and the almond flour.
 Bake at 325 for 28-36 minutes.

 Love this post?
 Don’t forget to pin it!